BUSINESS VALUATION 101: The Income Approach to Value a Business

 The Discounted Cash Flow Method, within the income approach, requires estimating the future cash flow streams of the business and discounting them by the discount rate.
 The discount rate represents the total rate of return that an investor would demand on the purchase of an investment considering the value of money and level of associated business and economic risk.

 The Discounted Cash Flow method is typically used when future expected cash flows or growth rates are expected to vary over a certain period of time.
-The typical steps in applying the Discounted Cash Flow Method include projecting the company’s future financial performance for each year over a certain forecast period (usually five years); estimating the value of the business at the end the forecast period (the terminal value) when the business is expected to grow at a set growth rate in perpetuity; determining the appropriate discount rate which incorporates a risk-free rate of return and the perceived level of risk for the business being valued; and estimating discounting the estimated future earnings and the terminal value to the present using the calculated discount rate.
+The typical steps in applying the Discounted Cash Flow Method include projecting the company’s future financial performance for each year over a certain forecast period (usually five years); estimating the value of the business at the end the forecast period when the business is expected to grow at a set growth rate in perpetuity (the terminal value); determining the appropriate discount rate which incorporates a risk-free rate of return and the perceived level of risk for the business being valued; and discounting the estimated future earnings and the terminal value to the present using the calculated discount rate.

 Interestingly, the Discounted Cash Flow method is a meaningful method when trying to estimate the future performance of a business affected by the COVID-19 pandemic as the business stabilizes and returns to a “normal” level of operations and profitability over time.